conda-forge/conda-forge.github.io/docs/_sources/maintainer/knowledge_base.rst.txt

       into lib64 or similar but on conda-forge we keep shared libraries in simply lib.
     - ``-DBUILD_SHARED_LIBS=ON`` Instruct CMake to build shared libraries instead of static ones.

-Here are some basic commands to get you started.
+Here are some basic commands for you to get started.
 These are dependent on your source code layout and aren't intended to be used "as is".

 **CMake lines for build.sh (macOS/Linux):**